 Adding color to your drawing can be a great way to make your drawing stand out.

-Minimalist camping sites are always fun to draw because even though they’re minimalist, the finished results looks like a beautiful piece of art.
+Minimalist camping sites are always fun to draw because even though they’re minimalist, the finished results look wonderful.

-This drawing is beyond simple, and can easily be drawn using pencil and paper, or your digitally with your computer or tablet.
+This drawing is beyond simple and can quickly be drawn using pencil and paper or digitally with your computer or tablet.

 While this may not be beginner-friendly, I thought it would be helpful for anyone learning to draw hands.

 Hands are one of the most challenging body parts for artists to draw.
 This tutorial breaks down how to draw different hand shapes and movements.

 Here’s a simple drawing that anyone can do.
 This drawing is of a heart holding water and a simple flower.
 You can add your personal touch by changing the flower or adding color.

 Here’s another helpful tutorial for drawing eyes.
 This tutorial breaks down each step, which helps make drawing eyes easy.

 This may seem complicated at first glance, but if you look at each step, you’ll see how easy it can be to draw eyes.